Aspose/Aspose-API-Reference-Examples/english/pdf/net/annotations/deleteparticularannotation/_index.md

 ## Step 3: Get the page to delete the particular annotation

 Delete the particular annotation by specifying its index and the index of the page it belongs to.
-In this example, we delete the annotation located at index 1 on the second page of the PDF file.
+In this tutorial, we delete the annotation located at index 1 on the second page of the PDF file.

 ```csharp
 pdfDocument.Pages[1].Annotations.Delete(1);